 With this information, you can identify the top customers of your company and concentrate your efforts on getting more of these.

 The best customers that you have usually form around 20% of the total customer base, and those are the customers you’d like to focus on.
 Again, your customer data will come in handy here — if you know them well, personalize the content delivery and make their life easier — they’ll stick around.
 It’s surprising how rare a well-made personalized approach is used.

-The worst customers are also there, and thank goodness you can determine them.
+The worst customers are also there, and you can also identify them.
 Sometimes allocating resources to attracting the wrong customers will not have a worthwhile return on investment, even if they purchase.
 Weed them out, don’t prospect where they come from, and save the best seats for your best guests.
-Running a loyalty program might be a good way to determine whether your not-so-good customers can actually be up-sold.
+Running a loyalty program might be a good way to determine whether your not-so-good customers can actually be upsold.

 Making efficient use of customer data is not merely a tactical move.
 It plays a big role in forming long term planning for customer acquisition, retention, upselling, and other crucial areas of your customer lifetime value cycle.

 The broader the data set, the better metrics you can introduce for your business, and all the more precision you can get.
 With the ever-shifting balance of forces, new metrics now prove the effectiveness of your sales campaigns.